The Travel Notes Guide to Christmas in Europe

 on the same weekend.

 in Augsburg: (Nov 21 to Dec 24)

-The Baden-Baden Christmas market comprises 90 stalls in front of the Kurhaus Colonnades.
+The Baden-Baden Christmas market spreads out in front of the Kurhaus Colonnades.

 Visit if you feel like a little spin on the roulette wheel while you're at it.

-tradition in Barcelona since 1786.
-Also visit the Fira de Nadal at Sagrada Familia, first held in 1962.
+been a Christmas tradition in Barcelona since 1786.
+Also visit the

 in Berlin: (Nov 21 to Jan 01)

-Germany's capital is home to over 60 Christmas markets; ranging from traditional markets,
+Germany's capital is home to some 60 Christmas markets; ranging from traditional markets,

 with handicraft and nativity scene, to extraordinary ones, with ice skating rink and